IT’S SUMMER HOLIDAY TIME… well, almost. What we mean is, it’s almost time to start booking your 2019 getaway!

 Skiing in Chile

-If you’re looking for once-in-a-lifetime holiday on a budget, then look no further.
+If you’re looking for a once-in-a-lifetime holiday on a budget, then look no further.
 Thailand has it all.

 With white sandy beaches to bathe on, clear-blue seas to scuba dive in, local markets to try cuisines and full-moon festivals to dance under the stars, what’s not to love?